 Locate the export folder

-To access the outputs, click on File and then Open project folder.
-The exported outputs are in the Exports folder.
+To access the outputs, click on File and select Open project folder.
+The exported files can be found in the Exports folder.

 For more information: Outputs - PIX4Dmatic